 As much as you might be inclined to start bad mouthing your managers, destroying property, or causing chaos like you would see in a movie scene where the hero is being fired, don’t.

-Acting out against your employer will only make it way tougher for you to recover damages later on.
+According to Callahan & Blaine, acting out against your employer will only make it way tougher for you to recover damages later on.

 Unless mentioned in your contract, you are not even required to have a “final meeting” with your manager or an HR representative.
 You can just grab your things and leave.